 * * *

 They went past the stairs that led down to the broken gates and moved slowly along the vast dark hall, following the wide slick of blood on the floor.
 Zadrian lit the way with her magic sword.
 Far ahead gleamed a vertical bar of orangish light where a giant-size door was slightly ajar; beyond it, the hall continued into darkness.
 As they reached the door, summery heat could be felt throbbing out.
 A low furnace-crackle eroded the stillness, and there was another sound now and then, methodical, wet and slurping.
-Zadrian sheathed her sword and barely made a shimmer in the air as she moved crabwise inside; Megaera followed.
+Zadrian sheathed her sword and moved crabwise inside; Megaera followed.

 They found themselves in a smithy the size of a feasting hall.
 Various weapons and suits of armor hung about the room.
 The forge in the center was ten feet square and the window into its orange-gleaming bed was at nearly a man’s height.
 On a chain, a great bellows eight feet long connected into the forge on the left.
 Hammers and tongs hung just above the doors where the coke went in.
 Two four-cornered block anvils stood at either hand, each chest-high to a man.
 Beyond the forge something huge shifted amid a wreck of tumbled benches and scattered armor pieces.

 The monster was languidly gulping down what appeared to be an ogre, its eyes shut as it swallowed flesh and drank the room’s heat.